Logo DesignBrandingClient Resources

 You have it: you're almost done finding the perfect logo design.

-Though your work as a creative is finished, you still have to take care of a few details to guarantee the satisfaction of your clients.
+Though your creative work is finished, you still have to take care of a few details to guarantee the satisfaction of your clients.
 Make sure you've implemented the edits in all the logo versions.
-And double-check if you've prepared all the necessary graphics file formats, such as EPS, JPG, and RGB, which your customers are sure to need at some point.
+Double-check if you've prepared all the necessary graphics file formats, such as EPS, JPG, and RGB, which your customers will need at some point.

 Keep a backup of every version you have made and give instructions on how your clients can reach out should they need any additional work done — like making slight alterations or different file formats and sizes for the future.